hyperledger/indy-hipe/text/protocols/README.md

 When we began exploring agent-to-agent interactions, we imagined that interoperability would be achieved by formally defining message families.
-We have since learned that, although a message family definition is highly useful, it is not quite enough.
+We have since learned that message family definitions must define more than simply the attributes that are a part of each message.
 We also need to formally define the roles in an interaction, the possible states those roles can have, the way state changes in response to messages, and the errors that may arise.

 In addition, we realized that we need clear examples of how to define all these things, so designs are consistent and robust.